namiri-tech/docs-rdme-ng/docs/FIRS E-INVOICING SYSTEM REFERENCE/firs-e-invoicing-system.md

 metadata:
   robots: index
 ---
 We introduced DigiTax Nigeria and FIRS e-Invoicing on the [getting-started page](doc:getting-started).
-Below, we'll go deeper into Nigeria's tax authority (FIRS) and the FIRS e-invoicing system.
+Below, we are going into further detail on Nigeria's tax authority (FIRS) and the FIRS E-Invoicing System.

-## FIRS e-invoicing system introduction
+## FIRS E-Invoicing System introduction

 Nigeria’s Federal Inland Revenue Services (FIRS) has been implementing "e-invoices" in stages.
 The factors driving e-invoicing include: